 '''

-prefs['codegen.c.compiler'] = 'gcc'
+prefs['codegen.cpp.compiler'] = 'unix'

-prefs.codegen.c.compiler = 'gcc'
+prefs.codegen.cpp.compiler = 'unix'

 '''

 Using the attribute-based form can be particulary useful for interactive work, e.g. in ipython, as it offers autocompletion and documentation.
-In ipython, prefs.codegen.c? would display a docstring with all the preferences available in the codegen.c category.
+In ipython, prefs.codegen.cpp? would display a docstring with all the preferences available in the codegen.cpp category.